c99zealot/chippy/README.md

    |Z|X|C|V|
 ```
 See roms/chip8.txt for details on each game, controls etc.

 ### configuring the emulator
-At the moment there are only two aspects of the emulator which
-can be modified: the dimensions of the window it runs in and it's
-clock speed.
-Both of these are defined as constants in chippy.h,
+Values which may be modified are defined as constants in src/chippy.h,
 please note that any value for `CLOCK_RATE` above 1000 will make the
 emulator run as fast as possible and that values for `WINDOW_HEIGHT`
 and `WINDOW_WIDTH` must be multiples of 32 and 64, respectively.